prabhugayatri/MLSA-SIL-Blog-2022/Blog1.md

 ## Azure Blob Storage:
 Blob storage is optimized for storing Binary file work with unstructured files.
 Designed for storage of files of any kind ( BLOB - Binary Large OBject)
  #### Usages:
-   a) It serves images or documents directly to a browser.
+    a) It serves images or documents directly to a browser
-   b) It stores files for distributed access.
+    b) It stores files for distributed access
     c) Can stream videos and audio
-   d) Stores data for backup, restore & archiving.
+    d) Stores data for backup, restore & archiving
 #### Three storage tiers
 **Hot**: frequently accessed data

-**Cool**: infrequently accessed data( lower availability, high durability) **Archive**: rarely accessed data
+**Cool**: infrequently accessed data( lower availability, high durability)

+**Archive**: rarely accessed data

 ## Azure Queue Storage
 In common coding languages, Queue is a data structure used to store data which follows the First in-First out rule.
 Similar concept is used in Azure Queue which is used to store messages in a queue.

 #### Usages:
     a) Helps in the assured delivery of system messages between and within applications.
-   b) Can be used to offload background and non-interactive workloads that ultimately help with    c) Scaling applications and in managing sudden traffic bursts.
+    b) Can be used to offload background and non-interactive workloads that ultimately help with Scaling applications and in managing sudden traffic bursts.

+## Azure Table Storage
+Azure Storage can store tables without any foreign keys or any other kind of relation.
+These tables are highly scalable and ideal for handling large amounts of data.
+#### Three main parts of service are:
+    a) Table
+    b) Entities
+    c) Properties

+   For example: If Student is an entity, its properties are name, roll no etc.

+## Azure File Storage
+Azure File storage mainly can be used if we want to have a shared drive between two servers or across users.
+In that case, we will go for Azure file storage.
+For this we need to have an Azure Storage Account (Discussed later in the blog).
+#### Some of the concepts related to Azure file storage are:
+    a) Storage Account
+    b) Share
+    c) Directory
+    d) File
+    e) URL Format

+## Azure Disk Storage
+It is only shared cloud block storage that supports both Windows and Linux.
+#### There are two types of Azure Disk:
+    a) Managed Disk
+    b) Unmanaged Disks